SamiraBriongos/Clonebuster/source/README.md

 and write the value of the output.
 It will be needed later for preparing the files for the evaluation

-For the second instance go to `Enclave/Enclave.cpp` and change the hardcoded value `#define ATTACK 0`, the 0 has to be changed for a 1, and then needs to be compiled again.
+For the second instance go to `Enclave/Enclave.cpp` and change the hardcoded value `#define ATTACK 0`, the 0 has to be changed to 1, and then needs to be compiled again.
 Therefore one should execute:

 ```bash
 make